 Our lovely taxi driver pal picked us up from the port early in the morning, and from there we headed onwards towards Cahuita, past cashews and palm trees draped with vines and sloths, and shipping containers filled with bananas and other crops about to be sent across the Atlantic to Europe.
 Pretty crazy when you think that your fruit could be far better-travelled than you, don’t you think?

 Eventually we arrived at the little town of Cahuita, just on the outskirts of the park.
 This is one hippy hippy town, pals.
 Tie-dye and seashell necklaces are totes acceptable fashions here, and dirt roads connect tiny colourful buildings with corrugated roofs.
-The atmosphere of the whole place is so chilled that everyone might as well be laying down, and in contrast to my first visit to the nearby city of Limón, I felt completely safe and welcome by the locals.
+The atmosphere of the whole place is so chilled that everyone might as well be laying down, and in contrast to my first Costa Rican experience in the nearby city of Limón, I felt completely safe and welcome by the locals.
 It’s a right beaut I tell ya!

 Cahuita’s Earthquakey Past

-And I’m rather glad that it was so intent on ignoring the lads, as it became clear after further squinting that the creature was a gargantuan snake wrapped in coils around a skinny branch right at the top.
-I’m no snake expert, but given the size and colour of it, I’m pretty sure that that bad boy was a boa constrictor; Cahuita is home to a number of varieties of snakes, poisonous but pretty fellows, and larger more docile but equally as deadly like my new treetop friend.
+And I’m rather glad that it was so intent on ignoring the lads.
+It became clear after further squinting, that the creature was a gargantuan snake wrapped in coils around a skinny branch right at the top.
+I’m no snake expert, but given the size and colour of it, I’m pretty sure that that bad boy was a boa constrictor.
+Cahuita is home to a number of varieties of snakes- a mixture of poisonous but pretty fellows, and larger more docile but equally as deadly like my new treetop friend.

 And the most beautiful thing of all…

 The most amazing thing of all was when we spotted a tiny hummingbird nesting at elbow-height in a bush.
 What an absolute beauty.